AlexDeAndre/Data-Analytics/README.md

 # Data-Analytics
-My Data Analytics Projects
+My name is Alex DeAndre, from Soweto, Johannesburg ZA.
+This reprosity is about my data analytic projects that will help me gain dat ainsightful analysis and visualization.
-Learning projects about data analytics through insightful analysis and visualization.
-Using tools such Excel, Tableau, and Python to uncover trends, optimize decision-making, and drive meaningful insights
+Using tools such as Excel, Power BI, Spark, Azure, Cassandra and Python to uncover trends, optimize decision-making, and drive meaningful insights